 Financial Planning Fact Finding - Phase I:

 The first part of the process is gathering mostly "generic" information that prospects already know the answers to.
-Here there are two choices which gather the same mostly objective data.
+Here there are two choices which gather the same mostly objective data:

 Choice one in the first phase of fact finding: Fact Finder Part I is 17 pages, and is usually given in-person as homework, postal mailed or e-mailed to the prospect after they have been screened by the first phone call.
-This will save you tons of time, especially if you decide not to bring them on board.
+This will save you time, especially if you decide not to bring them on board.

 It's easy for them to fill out and return (using a pre-stamped return envelope, or e-mail), as it doesn't ask arcane technical financial planning questions.
 But, it does get them to answer basic screening questions to help qualify them to be one of your new clients.
 It has:

 • A generic and detailed personal information section.